jfloff/mac-developer-setup/shell.md

 **Warning:** This can have obvious side effects.
 If you don't want a specific command running in a certain type of shell, you might have to re-think this a bit.

-In the end, your shell should look like this?
+Now we are going to install **iTerm** and **Oh My ZSH!**, and when its all done, your shell should look like this:

+![](final_shell.png)

 Isn't that awesome?

-![](final_shell.png)

 # Oh My ZSH